 "Pháp Chủ" Hall - devoted to the veneration of Gautama Buddha

-The highest Buddhist tower in Southeast Asia - a must see when visit Bai Dinh pagoda
+The highest Buddhist tower in Southeast Asia - a must see when visiting Bai Dinh pagoda

-As the Bai Dinh Pagoda’s campus is so large, visitors can use electric cars to up to the pagoda if they do not have much time.
-The fee for one turn of using electric cars is 30,000 dong per captita (about $1.3 for each person) in the area of Bai Dinh Pagoda.
+Tourists are no need to pay the entrance fee but as the Bai Dinh Pagoda’s campus is so large, visitors can use electric cars to up to the pagoda if they do not have much time.
+The fee for one turn of using electric cars is 30,000 dong per capita (about $1.3 for each person) in the area of Bai Dinh Pagoda.

 From the overall view, Bai Dinh Pagoda is a standard of the ancient-pagoda architecture in Vietnam, typically massive constructions in the new pagoda area.
 The roofs of the central pagoda are really stunning including 3 layers with 12 curvy roofs in the shape of Vietnamese blades.
 They are covered by tile roofs which have the shape of Vietnamese traditional shoes.
 The steps are decorated with stone dragons of Ly dynasty style.
 Standing on the large yard, visitors can see a well named ‘Ngoc’.

-To Bai Dinh Pagoda, visitors can give priority to some typical tourist spots with many mysterious legends
+To Bai Dinh, visitors can give priority to some typical tourist spots with many mysterious legends

 Hang Sang (the light cave) and Dong Toi (the dark cave)